 We also offer consultation, education, and prevention strategies to the La Salle University community.
 Contact us at 215.951.1355 to schedule an appointment.

 Students are strongly encouraged to schedule an appointment to best fit their schedule.
 An intake appointment can typically be made within a few business days of contacting us.
 In an emergency during the day, students will be seen without an appointment.
-Additionally, we have a designated Walk-in/Emergency Hour at 1:00 p.m.
+Additionally, we have designated Walk-in/Emergency Hours at 1:00 p.m. and 3:00 p.m.
 Monday through Friday.

-To schedule an appointment, you can visit our office in person or call 215.951.1355.
+To schedule an appointment, you can visit our office in person, call 215.951.1355 or email us at email@example.com.
 Joanne Dooley, our administrative assistant, is always happy to help answer any questions or help you schedule an appointment.
 Should you need to cancel or reschedule, please call as soon as possible.

 In the event of a mental health emergency after normal office hours, please call La Salle Public Safety at 215.951.2111 and they will direct your call.
 If you are off-campus, call 911 or go to the nearest hospital emergency room.
 The following numbers are additional sources of help:

 Suicide Prevention Helpline

 Text START to 741-741

 Students can trust in the Student Counseling Center as a safe and confidential space.
 The Student Counseling Center staff maintains strict professional standards of privacy and confidentiality under the laws of the Commonwealth of Pennsylvania and ethical guidelines set forth by the American Psychological Association.